American Family Association: Religious exercise

-Sandy Rios, the Family Association's director of governmental affairs, has criticised "powerful Jewish forces behind the ACLU" and stated that secular Jews often "turn out to be the worst enemies of the country."
+Sandy Rios, the Family Association's director of governmental affairs, has criticized "powerful Jewish forces behind the ACLU" and stated that secular Jews often "turn out to be the worst enemies of the country."
 The AFA's president, Tim Wildmon, has stated, "Most of the Jews in this country, unfortunately, are far-left."

 Bryan Fischer, former director of issues analysis, has described Muslims as "Parasites Who Must Convert or Die," and had stated that the First Amendment to the United States Constitution protects only the religious practice of Christianity.
 He wrote in a blog post: "The real object of the amendment was, not to countenance, much less to advance Mahometanism, or Judaism, or infidelity, by prostrating Christianity; but to exclude all rivalry among Christian sects...
 So the purpose of the First Amendment was most decidedly NOT to 'approve, support, [or] accept' any 'religion' other than Christianity."
 Fischer has suggested Jews and Muslims are not included in religious freedom protections in the US, saying: "I have contended for years that the First Amendment, as given by the Founders, provides religious liberty protections for Christianity only."
 He later wrote: "We are a Christian nation and not a Jewish or Muslim one."

 In a 2015 press release denouncing Fischer's views, the AFA stated, "AFA rejects the idea expressed by Bryan Fischer that 'free exercise of religion' only applies to Christians.
 Consequently, AFA rejects Bryan's assertions that Muslims should not be granted permits to build mosques in the United States."